iot-lab-kiit/quotes/README.md

 6.Send us a Pull Request describing about the component you have added.

-`Note -` Adding a component that is already listed in the app with minor changes is not allowed.
+`Note -` Adding a component that is already listed in the website with minor changes is not allowed.

 <a name="tasks"></a>

-Refer to [issues](https://github.com/iot-lab-kiit/quotes/issues) for more tasks.
+Refer to [issues](https://github.com/iot-lab-kiit/quotes/issues) for tasks.

 <a name="about_developers"></a>